nathanhfoster/nathanhfoster/README.md

     >Nathan Foster</a
   >
 </div>
-A lifelong learner and charismatic software engineer with a passion for web development.
-Striving to stand on the vanguard of technology and innovate immersive digital experiences that make life better.
+<p>A lifelong learner and charismatic software engineer with a passion for web development.
+Striving to
+stand on the vanguard of technology and innovate immersive digital experiences that make life better.
 I am a leader that galvanizes people.
 I value craftsmanship.
 I am an expert in JavaScript, React, and Redux with years of experience taking enterprise applications to the next level.
 I have been building progressive web applications for several years in React, Redux, and Django.
-I have written my own <a href="https://www.npmjs.com/package/resurrection" target="_blank">state management library</a> that uses the React's latest useContext and useReducer hooks.
+I have written my own state management library that uses the React's latest useContext and useReducer hooks.
 I have an unquenchable thirst for knowledge and take the initiative to cultivate a collaborative environment, deliver technical solutions, and make an impact on teams, business, and the lives of people.
 I constantly seek to add value to all areas for my team and my clients.
-When I am not on the keyboard I am analyzing business and client needs, minimizing technical debt, maximizing scalability and performance, focusing on user experience, and building meaningful relationships.
+When I am not on the keyboard I am analyzing business and client needs, minimizing technical debt, maximizing scalability and performance, focusing on user experience, and building meaningful relationships.</p>
 ---
 <h3>Open source projects</h3>
 <table>